 Your Co-op, Your Vote

 One of the seven Co-op Principles is Democratic Member Control.
 Every July Boone Electric holds an Annual Meeting for its members.
-We provide a meal, informational booths, hold our business meeting (required by our bylaws) and hold elections for our Board of Directors.
+Traditionally, we provide a meal, informational booths, hold our business meeting (required by our bylaws) and hold elections for our Board of Directors (2020's Annual Meeting does not reflect this because of COVID-19).
 The Board, using the bylaws, helps govern and direct all decisions for Boone Electric.
 We are owned by you!
 Members have equal voting rights (one member, one vote) and can exercise those member-owner rights at the meeting when voting on bylaw changes and board members.
 Your participation and input is vital not only to the success of BEC, but ensures we meet your needs and expectations.

 For more information please contact Member Services at 573-449-4181.

 If the person whose name is on the membership is NOT available to come to the Annual Meeting to vote, they may designate a person, who is at least 18 years of age and living in the household, to vote on their behalf.
-Instructions and certificates will be available in the July issue of "Rural Missouri."
+Instructions and certificates will be available in July’s “Rural Missouri.”
 Only one proxy vote per person.
+Not sure whose name is on the membership?
+Don't hesitate to call ahead and find out.
+It's often the name on the bill.